 - 1 teaspoon cinnamon

-Using a benriner or mandolin, slice apples into very thin (1/16th inch or so) slices, though the core to make round slices.
+- Using a benriner or mandolin, slice apples into very thin (1/16th inch or so) slices, through the core to make round slices.
 Discard the ends.

-Bake for another hour, then turn off the oven and leave sheets in the oven over night or until oven cools.
+- Bake for another hour, then turn off the oven and leave sheets in the oven overnight or until the oven cools.